MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### substring

-Return characters from a string, starting from the specified position, or index.
+Return characters from a string, starting from the specified position or index.
 Index values start with the number 0.

 ```
 substring('<text>', <startIndex>, <length>)